• Skip to primary navigation

 Instructions

-• In a mixing bowl sieve together flour, almond flour, powdered and vanilla sugar and salt.
-Grate 1 teaspoon of lemon peel over bowl.
+• In a mixing bowl, sieve together flour, almond flour, powdered sugar, and vanilla sugar, and add a pinch of salt.
+Grate 1 teaspoon of lemon peel over the bowl.

-• Mix in butter and aquafaba by quickly combining everything with your hands until a rough dough forms.
-If using vanilla extract, add the extract with the butter.
-Roll into a disk, then wrap or cover in an airtight container.
-Let dough chill for at least 1 hour, or overnight.
+• Mix in the butter and aquafaba by quickly combining everything with your hands until a rough dough forms.
+If using vanilla extract, add it with the butter.
+Roll the dough into a disk, then wrap or cover it in an airtight container.
+Let the dough chill for at least 1 hour, or overnight.

-• Preheat oven to 180°C / 355°F. Prepare baking sheet by lining it with parchment paper or a baking mat.
+• Preheat the oven to 180ยฐC / 355ยฐF.
+Prepare a baking sheet by lining it with parchment paper or a baking mat.

-• To make top cookies: With a smaller cookie cutter, cut out little holes into the middle of half of the prepared batch.
-Again, you can get creative and use whatever shapes for the holes you prefer (e.g. mini circles, mini stars, mini hearts, mini triangles).
+• To make top cookies: With a smaller cookie cutter, cut out little holes in the middle of half of the prepared batch.
+You can get creative and use whatever shapes for the holes you prefer (e.g., mini circles, mini stars, mini hearts, mini triangles).

-• Place all on prepared baking sheet and bake around 10 minutes.
-(I have a small oven, so it usually takes 2 to 3 rounds of baking for me.
-I keep the other sheets covered in the fridge until ready to bake.)
-Once cookies are baked crunchy, let cool enough for you to touch and handle.
+• Place all the cookies on the prepared baking sheet and bake for around 10 minutes.
+(Note: If you have a small oven, it might take 2 to 3 rounds of baking.
+Keep the other sheets covered in the fridge until ready to bake.)
+Once the cookies are baked and crunchy, let them cool enough for you to touch and handle.

 • Warm the jam in a saucepan to make it more liquid.
 Spread a small teaspoon of jam on each bottom piece with a pastry brush (or spoon) and place the top piece with a cutout on top.
 Then carefully fill the hearts with jam.
 Leave to cool until the jam has become firm again.
 Dust with powdered sugar.